Set daemons, or persistent background processes, to receive mirai()

 [default NULL] (optional) supply a random seed (single value, interpreted as an integer).
 This is used to inititalise the L'Ecuyer-CMRG RNG streams sent to each daemon.
 Note that reproducible results can be expected only for

 , as the unpredictable timing of task completions would otherwise influence the tasks sent to each daemon.
-Even fordispatcher = 'none'
+Even fordispatcher = FALSE

 , reproducibility is not guaranteed if the order in which tasks are sent is not deterministic.- serial